 We are the largest consumer of green electricity in Germany and are increasing our commitment to the environment day by day.
-The share of renewable energy in our traction current mix already comes to approx. 61 percent.
+The share of renewable energy in our traction current mix already comes to around 62 percent.
 The target for 2030 is 80 percent.
 By 2038 we aim to make our traction power 100 percent green.

-We generate the majority of our green electricity from hydropower, sourcing it for the most part from the many hydroelectric plants located throughout Germany.
+We generate a big share of our green electricity from hydropower, sourcing it for the most part from the many hydroelectric plants located throughout Germany.
 We even operate one of them ourselves.
 The Saalach power plant in Bad Reichenhall was commissioned in 1914 to generate traction current and is now operated by DB Energie.
 So our trains were already running on climate-friendly renewable power over 100 years ago, long before the term "renewable power" had even been invented.

 In 2023, we will start using more green power from the hydroelectric plant at Egglfing-Obernberg on the border between Bavaria and Austria.
 The contract with Verbund AG will run for five years.